Naylor hits 2-run single in 10th as Guardians beat Cubs 8-6 after blowing 4-run lead in 9th

+CHICAGO (AP) — The Cleveland Guardians were rolling along with a comfortable lead and their All-Star closer in to finish off what looked like a rather easy win.

+Things didn’t exactly go the way they planned.
+But they’ll take the victory, nonetheless.

-CHICAGO (AP) — Josh Naylor hit a two-run single in the 10th inning and the Cleveland Guardians regrouped to beat the Chicago Cubs 8-6 on Sunday after All-Star closer Emmanuel Clase blew a four-run lead in the ninth.
+Josh Naylor hit a two-run single in the 10th inning and the Guardians regrouped to beat the Chicago Cubs 8-6 on Sunday after Emmanuel Clase blew a four-run lead in the ninth.

 Aaron Civale pitched three-hit ball over six innings after the start of the game was delayed nearly two hours by rain.
 Andrés Giménez homered in the third and scored the go-ahead run in the 10th.